 The IZ Landscape is the visual representation of the data, bringing all the data elements together to illustrate the Implementation Zone for a district.
-Figure 14 is a sample IZ Landscape.
+Figure 15 is a sample IZ Landscape.

-Figure 14.
-Implementation Zone Data
+Figure 15.
+Implementation Zone Landscape

-The Implementation Zone is represented by the dotted red box.
+The Implementation Zone is represented by the light gray vertical bar and appropriately labeled.

-The Implementation Zone is represented by the red dotted bar.
-Implementation Zones, with examples, are described more fully in the Implementation Zones Guide.
+The Implementation Zone is represented by the light gray vertical bar, and appropriately labeled.
+Implementation Zones are described more fully in the Implementation Zones Guide.